dpersing/netlify-site/pages/services.md

 ## Mentoring

-Do you have quesstions about entering the digital accessibility space?
+Do you have questions about entering the digital accessibility space?
 Want to add accessibility skills to your toolkit?
 I offer one-time and ongoing mentorship to help you on your accessibility journey.

 [Contact](/contact/index.html) me with questions about rates and availability.